 We are also keen to identify students who will benefit from our balanced and well-rounded education, and who will make a positive contribution to the life of the school.
 This information is gathered either in a personal statement (for Sixth Form applicants) or through a form which parents fill in for Year 7 and Year 9 applicants.

 Sevenoaks was the highest performing co-educational independent school at GCSE in 2014, and topped the Department for Education's KS4 performance tables in 2012, with the highest percentage of pupils achieving all subjects of the English Baccalaureate.

 The Admissions Team

 The Admissions department is run by Arabella Stuart, Director of Admissions, who has specific responsibility for Year 7 and Year 9 entry.
 She is supported by Fenella Cournane, Registrar.
 The Head of Sixth Form Admissions, Lorna Dolan, is responsible for entry at Sixth Form level and is supported by Emily Smith, Sixth Form Registrar.
-You will also come across our Admissions Assistants, Helen Prince, Melanie Fearfield, and Louise Collins at any of our three entry points.
+You will also come across Melanie Fearfield, Assistant Registrar, and our Admissions Assistant, Karen Rowland, at any of our three entry points.